-At home you could encourage attention, tracking, gazing and reaching for sensory items.
+*At home you could encourage attention, tracking, gazing and reaching for sensory items.

 Pupils will participate every day in their physiotherapy programmes.
 Pupils have frequent changes of positions throughout the day.
 Pupils also have opportunity to work on other areas of physical development, such as grasping a ball and releasing it, using a parachute to move their arms etc. We will continue to work through our Physibods sessions which the pupils have really grasped over the last term.

 Social, Emotional & Mental Development

 We are continuing to work alongside peers and to share activities with them.
 We are becoming more aware of each other by taking advantage of times in the day where we can engage and interact.
 We are learning to take turns with others and share the activities that we are doing in small groups and larger groups.
-We have PSHE lessons twice a week where we are encouraged to participate in group games and make interactions with our peers.
-Break and Lunch times are also prime opportunities to make those interactions with our peers
+We are going to be using the sensory room this term to help develop our understanding of colour and relating colours to moods.

 *At home any opportunity to play and interact with others is always beneficial.